truflorau/vigilante/README.md

 #### Running the vigilante monitor

-We first need to ensure that a BTC full node and the Babylon node that we want to monitor are started running.
+We first need to ensure that a BTC full node and the Babylon node that we want to monitor are running.

 Then we start the vigilante monitor: